nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `findtxn NAME`

 - The search is case-insensitive and exact-match. e.g `John Doe` will match `john doe` and all transactions with `john doe` as the owner in the transaction
-- The spaces before and after keywords does not matter. e.g. `Hans Bo ` will match `Bo Hans` e.g. `findtxn John Doe` will return `John Doe` and all txns with the same owner name `John Doe`
+- The spaces before and after keywords does not matter. e.g. `   Hans Bo ` will match `Hans Bo` e.g. `findtxn John Doe` will return `John Doe` and all txns with the same owner name `John Doe`

 Examples: